Skip to content

 NHS England describes Virtual Wards as

 Crucially, Virtual Wards deliver a variable combination of remote monitoring and face-to-face treatment in the person’s normal place of residence (at home or in a care home).
-Virtual Wards supported by NHS England funding will include an element of technology to help staff to monitor patient physiological observations remotely.
+Implementation of Virtual Wards, supported by NHS England funding via Integrated Care Systems, includes an element of technology to help staff to monitor patient physiological observations remotely.

-A recent rapid evidence synthesis (RES) published in Age & Ageing by Prof. Vardy and Dr Norman from ARC-GM, indicated that there is limited evidence of clinical effectiveness of Virtual Wards.
-Importantly the publication includes a practical synopsis of terminology used in clinical practice in relation to Virtual Wards, hospital at home and remote monitoring.
+A rapid evidence synthesis (RES) by ARC-GM published in Age & Ageing indicated the limited evidence available in relation to clinical effectiveness of Virtual Wards.
+Importantly the publication described a practical synopsis of terminology used in clinical practice in relation to Virtual Wards, hospital at home and remote monitoring.

-Our planned evaluation of Virtual Wards in Greater Manchester offers us an opportunity to work closely with our key stakeholders to inform regional and national decision making.
+Our evaluation of Virtual Wards in Greater Manchester offered us an opportunity to work closely with our key stakeholders to inform regional and national decision-making about this new way of working.

-We are using a mixed-methods approach to address priority questions identified by GM stakeholders, including public contributors.
-The broad areas of interest include:
+We used a mixed-methods approach to address priority questions identified by key GM stakeholders.
+The broad areas of interest included:

-The study consists of three key work packages:
+The study consisted of three key work packages:

 Work Package 1: Understanding how Virtual Wards are being implemented and delivered in GM

 • Analysis of Virtual Wards data held by the NHS to understand the extent of Virtual Wards activity generated across GM, how it has changed over time, and to inform qualitative interviews.
-This includes summarising Virtual Wards capacity and activity by locality, day of the week, care pathway, step-up versus step-down models of care, and patient demographics.
+This included summarising Virtual Wards capacity and activity by locality, day of the week, care pathway, step-up versus step-down models of care, and patient demographics

 Work Package 2: Understanding patient, carer, and staff experiences of receiving and providing care on Virtual Wards in GM

-We will collect in-depth qualitative data from up to four NHS sites to explore:
+We collected in-depth qualitative data from four NHS case study sites to explore:

 Work Package 3: Assessing clinical, cost and system outcomes of Virtual Wards in GM

-We will assess the outcomes of Virtual Wards using quantitative data for all 10 GM boroughs, focusing on:
+We assessed the outcomes of Virtual Wards using quantitative data for all 10 GM boroughs, focusing on:

 Public and Community Involvement and Engagement